aws/sagemaker-spark/sagemaker-pyspark-sdk/README.rst

 The Amazon SageMaker KMeans algorithm accepts many parameters, but K (the number of clusters) and FeatureDim (the number of features per Row) are required.

-You can set other hyperparameters, See the docs (link), or run
+You can set other hyperparameters, for details on them, run:

 .. code-block:: python